george-x-jiang/eCompanyUseCli/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Run `npm run localapi` and navigate to `http://localhost:3001/` to smoke test the production build.

 ## Running unit tests